Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

 ## Pool Landscape Updates

 **(5/15/23 Epoch 411 -> 05/30/23 Epoch 415)**

-**Binance is Back with New Pools, A Call To Action for Pool Re-Delegation, Cardano Foundation Reward Sharing Scheme Poll Results**
+**Binance is Back with New Pools, A Call To Action for Pool Re-Delegation, Cardano Foundation Reward Sharing Scheme Polel Results, BALNC Pool with 4.88% ROS Last Epoch!**

 Welcome back to the BALANCE Stake Pool Landscape Report.
 Here's the big macro picture of what has changed since last time.